-Hollywood writers, studios reach tentative deal to end strike
+Hollywood Writers, Studios Reach Tentative Deal To End Strike

 The Financial Times reported Milken Institute research at the start of September that put the cost of the current Hollywood standstill at $5 billion.

-Even if the writers deal is finalized, the actors' strike would continue.
+Even if the writers deal is finalised, the actors' strike would continue.

 There have been no known contract talks between the studios and the actors' 160,000-strong SAG-AFTRA guild since that strike began.